iraaz4321/starscape_beacon_solver/README.md

+# **Currently no endpoint is being hosted and code won't be updated or fixed due to state of the game**
 # starscape_beacon_solver

 Beacon solver is free tool for solving beacons in starscape all of the code is provided under MIT license.